carlosm27/logs_bot/README.md

 # logs_bot
- A telegram bot that send logs of a server
+ A telegram bot that send server's logs to a chat